thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ### Institute's IDP users: assigning roles

-When integrating keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and keycloak will work as a proxy between your LDAP (or SAML) IDP service and cBioPortal.
+When integrating Keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and Keycloak will work as a proxy between your LDAP (or SAML) IDP service and cBioPortal.
 Nevertheless, the authorization roles should still be configured for the users.
 The steps below detail how to do this.